loganhieubui/OnlineNewsWebApp/README.md

   + IRepos: define the function of context
   + Repos: implement context function
   + Services: implement IServices
-  + Database: configure the connection to the database and seed data using Lorem.NET package to generate random text
+  + Database: configure the connection to the database and seed data using Lorem.NET package to generate random text and HtmlAgilityPack to crawl post data from real website.
+In the furture, these data may be used for analyzing users preference and synonym searching.
   + Migration: initialized data
 - WebApp:
   + Controller: for post, tag, comment, category and default home